 What the Turing Scheme means for education providers outside the UK

-The Turing Scheme will provide funding for thousands of students to study and work abroad, including international students, based in UK or British Overseas Territory schools, colleges and higher education institutions.
+The Turing Scheme will provide funding for thousands of students to study and work abroad, including international students, who are based in UK or British Overseas Territory schools, colleges and higher education institutions.

 This can, in turn, give the opportunity for overseas institutions and organisations to set up reciprocal exchanges and send students to the UK.

 One of the scheme’s core aims is to be truly global and encourage international engagement, to enhance our existing partnerships and encourage the forging of new educational relationships across the world.

 This will provide opportunities for UK and non-UK students to enjoy the many benefits of international placements.
 These include improved inter-cultural and professional skills that can enhance employability, and development of connections and relationships that will continue into participants’ professional and personal lives.

 Incoming students from the UK will help bring a new perspective into your institutions.
 The scheme will also facilitate the sharing of knowledge, skills and innovative practices to ensure that institutions are able to offer their learners a high-quality international experience.

 How can institutions and organisations outside the UK get involved with the Turing Scheme?